AruniRC/detectron-self-train/README.md

 ## Models

 Use the environment variable `CUDA_VISIBLE_DEVICES` to control which GPUs to use.
 All the training scripts are run with 4 GPUs.
 The trained model checkpoints can be downloaded from the links under the column **Model weights**.
 The eval scripts need to be modified to point to where the corresponding model checkpoints have been downloaded locally.
+To be consistent, we suggest creating a folder under the project root like `data/bdd_pre_trained_models` and saving all the models under it.

 The performance numbers shown are from *single* models (the same models available for download), while the tables in the paper show results averaged across 5 rounds of train/test.

 | Method  | Model weights |  Config YAML |  Train script |  Eval script | AP, AR |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |